 The critical DP alarms and displays are to be available in DPS-3 backup DP control station.
-Other alarms may be grouped, in order not to cause too much distraction to the DP operator, since in a fire or loss of compartment situations, many failed electrical systems, thrusters and other alarms may be initiated simultaneously.
+Non-critical DP alarms (e.g., grouping of alarms, logging on by authorized crew only to the alarm monitoring system, etc.) are to be of non-intrusive type announcements for the DP operator, since in a fire or loss of compartment situations, many failed electrical systems, thrusters and other alarms may be initiated simultaneously.